schmaustech/nat-firewall/README.md

 set-cookie: 1e2670d92730b515ce3a1bb65da45062=d15c9d1648c3a0f52dcf8c1991ce2d19; path=/; HttpOnly; Secure; SameSite=None
 ~~~

-Hopefully this blog was helpful in explaining how one can reduce the headaches of networking when it comes to provide a proof of concept of OpenShift that needs to be portable and yet simple without reinstalling OpenShift.
-Using stock Red Hat Enterprise Linux and firewalld makes it pretty easy to build a NAT gateway and still forward specific traffice to expose what is required.
-Further it makes it quite easy for me to carve up a single host and bring it to any one of my friends house for OpenShift Night.
+Hopefully this blog was helpful in explaining how one can reduce the headaches of networking when it comes to providing a proof of concept of OpenShift that needs to be portable and yet simple without reinstalling OpenShift.
+Using stock Red Hat Enterprise Linux and firewalld makes it pretty easy to build a NAT gateway and still forward specific traffic to expose what is required.
+Further, it makes it quite easy for me to carve up a single host and bring it to any one of my friends houses for OpenShift Night.